wp-plugins/exxica-social-marketing/README.txt

 5. Optionally set up global variables in **Settings** => **Social marketing**.

 == Frequently Asked Questions ==
+= Does this plugin have a paid service? =
+Our plugin comes with a 45 day trial period, so you are free to use all premium features for 45 days.
+If you wish to keep using it after that, it's €9.99/month.

 = What is the requirements of my server? =
 Our plugin uses PHP cURL (http://php.net/manual/en/book.curl.php) to transfer publication data to our server, this is the only thing that is required by your server.
 If you are unsure if you have it, the plugin will check for it and tell you if you don't.